 - Lien Waiver Exchange

-This video from Textura’s youtube account outlines the purported benefits of the CPM for subcontractors.
-While the CPM user-interface seems a bit dated, or at least the video does, the value proposition extended to subcontractors appears to be providing the subcontractor the ability to migrate manual paper processes (sending invoices, lien waivers, and checks) through the internet.
+While the CPM user-interface seems a bit dated, the value proposition extended to subcontractors appears to be providing the subcontractor the ability to migrate manual paper processes (sending invoices, lien waivers, and checks) through the internet.

-One of the primary features of the CPM is its lien waiver exchange.
+One of the primary features of the CPM is the ability to exchange lien waivers digitally.
 Through the CPM lien waiver exchange, Textura purports to solve the problem of GCs not wanting to pay until a lien waiver is received, and the subcontractor not wanting to give a lien waiver until a payment is received by providing an “escrow-type” solution.
 Whether or not this is an actual problem, or requires an escrow solution is debatable at the very least.
 In any event, the CPM lien waiver exchange works in the following manner:

 - The subcontractor sends a payment application to the GC electronically through the CPM